 Since 2001 the Center for Conflict Resolution has hosted the “One Person Can Make a Difference” lecture series.
 It provides the campus and Salisbury community with a unique opportunity to spend an evening with individuals who have walked off the pages of world history.
 Each person in the lecture series provides a first person account of some of the most inspiring stories of our age, focuses our attention on the power of creative problem solving, non-violent action and power of the spoken word.

-Dr. Christopher Mitchell delivered the first lecture titled "Mediation in the 21st Century" on April 19th 2016.
-Click for Speech Summary
+Dr. Christopher Mitchell delivered the first lecture titled "Mediation in the 21 st Century" on April 19 th 2016.
+Click for Speech Summary for Dr. Christopher Mitchell

 The CADR Department hosted Oge Onubogu from the U.S. Institute of Peace on November 17, 2016.
-Click here for speech summary
+Click here for Speech Summary for Oge Onubogu

 Dr. Mark Umbreit delivered the lecture Restorative Justice: A Social Movement in the Global Community with Increasing Impact on April 3, 2017.
-Click here for speech summary
+Click here for Speech Summary for Dr. Mark Umbreit

 In Fall 2009, SU launched a Master of Arts in Conflict Analysis & Dispute Resolution.
 Please visit our Master of Arts site (linked above) for more information on the program.